arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 ((ITenantLogoStore)tenantStore).SaveLogo("adatum", logo);
 ```

 The drawback to using the **TransparentProxyInterceptor** type in place of the **InterfaceInterceptor** type is that it is significantly slower at run time.
-You can also use this approach if the **TenantStore** class doesnâ€™t implement any interfaces but does extend the **MarshalByRef** abstract base class.
+You can also use this approach if the **TenantStore** class doesn’t implement any interfaces but does extend the **MarshalByRef** abstract base class.

 > ![](images/note.gif)#!SPOKENBY(Carlos)!#:
 >